Xilinx/mlir-aie/AIEDialect.md

 ```

 The `aie.objectFifo.acquire` operation first acquires the locks of the next given number
-of objects in the objectFifo.
+of objects in the `objectFifo`.
 The mode it acquires the locks in is chosen based on the port
 (producer: acquire for write, consumer: acquire for read).
 Then, it returns a subview of
 the acquired objects which can be used to access them.

-This operation is then converted by the AIEObjectFifoStatefulTransformPass into useLock operations on
+This operation is then converted by the `AIEObjectFifoStatefulTransformPass` into `aie.useLock` operations on
-the locks of the objectFifo objects that will be acquired.
+the locks of the `objectFifo` objects that will be acquired.
 Under the hood, the operation only performs
 new acquires if necessary.
 For example, if two objects have been acquired in the past and none have yet
-to be released by the same process, then performing another acquire operation on the same objectFifo
+to be released by the same process, then performing another acquire operation on the same `objectFifo`
 within the same process of size two or less will not result in any new useLock operations (and for size
 greater than two, only (size - 2) useLock operations will be performed).